maxlebedev/maleficer/README.md

             + This also paves the way for every npc to have their own proc
     - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
         * The 'On's could be more ECS-compliant
-    - flash_pos needs to be rewritten
-    - put phase.CURRENT into GameMeta
     - The main callback that needs a ref to source is lob_bomb
         * It sure would be nice if it didn't need that
         * We could rewrite lob_bomb as a proc.
 LobberNPC or something